-StartYourRecovery.org offers relatable information for people who are dealing with substance use issues — and their family members, friends, and co-workers, too.
+StartYourRecovery.org provides helpful information for people who are dealing with substance use issues — and their family members, friends, and co-workers, too.
 We know that there is no one-size-fits-all solution to the challenges faced by those who misuse alcohol, prescription or illegal drugs, or other substances, and we aim to break through the clutter to help people at any stage of recovery.

 Our goal is to offer people who are dealing with substance use issues a single source of reputable, objective information about signs, symptoms, conditions, treatment options, and resources — presented in a user-friendly format and in language that’s easy to understand.
 First we asked: “Why doesn’t someone offer access to these resources in one place?”
 Then we asked: “Why don’t we?”

+StartYourRecovery.org encourages people to find the support they need, or to help their loved ones encourage and support help-seeking.
 We hope this website is an easy way to learn about substance use and addiction and to determine your next step, whether it’s having a conversation, learning more, or seeking professional help.

 Help us improve our site by submitting your questions and comments here.
 Find out more about substance use disorders, learn how you can get involved, and join us in supporting people who are making positive changes in their lives.